eliasbenaddou/gemini_api/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage Examples

-Here is an example of creating a new order in the Sandbox test environment through the Order Placement API by instantiatng a new Authentication object and providing it to the Order class.
+Here is an example of creating a new order in the Sandbox test environment through the Order Placement API by instantiatng a new Authentication object with your public and private key and providing it to the Order class.

 The class method 'new_order' will return an Order object and the 'order_id' attribute for the new order created is printed.